ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 ----

 ### Join MOTES Community and Contribute

+#### How to contribute

 Feedbacks and contributions are appreciated.
 Please use the same nomenclature so that everybody could be on the same page.

+1. Fork it
+2. Submit a pull request OR send emails to help desk (Raman Goyal: ramaniitrgoyal92@tamu.edu, Muhao Chen: muhaochen@tamu.edu).

+We will reply to you ASAP.

+#### Coding standards

+* MATLAB.
+* MATLAB-style documentation and comments.
+* Use the same Nomenclature

+#### Nomenclature

-#### Geometry:
+##### Geometry:
     N: initial node positions
     C_b: bar connectivity
     C_s: string connectivity
-    C_r: Bar center of mass connectivity
+    C_r: Bar center of mass 'connectivity'
     C_sb: string connections to bars
     C_ss: string connections to string nodes
-    C_bb: non-zero columns of C_b
+    C_bb: non-zero columns of C_b (old C_b matrix)
     C_nb: satisfies R_b = N*C_nb^T*C_r'
     B: bar matrix
     S: string matrix